act-rules/act-rules.github.io/_rules/auto-update-text-efbfc7.md

 ## Assumptions

-This rule assumes that the auto-updating of the content is not [essential][], which is listed as valid exception to [Success Criterion 2.2.2: Pause, Stop, Hide][sc 2.2.2].
+- This rule assumes that the auto-updating of the content is not [essential][], which is listed as valid exception to [Success Criterion 2.2.2: Pause, Stop, Hide][sc 2.2.2].
 When the auto-updating of content is [essential][] this rule may produce incorrect results.
+- This rule assumes that any [content][] changes are enabled by the content of [HTML document][] the test target belongs to.
+Changes originated by any other sources (e.g. browser shortcuts, browser extensions, browser settings, user agents, external browser applications) are not considered.

 ## Accessibility Support